-In the image, Ella has illustrated twenty-seven figurative terms.
-I wonder if you can identify all of them.
+Ella has illustrated twenty-seven figurative language terms.
+They are a mixture of metaphors and similes, and I wonder if you can identify all of them.

-I don’t want to give you a red herring or spill the beans.
-So I will leave you to it.
-I’m sure it will be a piece of cake.
+But I don’t want to give you a red herring or spill the beans.
+So I will leave you with it, and I’m sure it will be a piece of cake.

 Anyway, I have given you more than enough clues to get you halfway to solving the puzzle.
 Now it’s up to you.

-Are you up to the challenge of finding all 27 figure of speech examples in the image?
+But are you champing at the bit and up to the challenge of finding all 27 examples in the image?